gravitational/gravity/docs/5.x/quickstart.md

 You can execute `install.sh` if you want to copy `tele` and `tsh` binaries to `/usr/local/bin/`.

-* `tele`: the CLI tool which is used for creating _application bundles_.
+* `tele`: the CLI tool which is used to package the application (creating an "Application Bundle").
-* `tsh`: the [Teleport client](https://gravitational.com/teleport/) for establishing SSH connections to remote Kubernetes clusters.
-This QuickStart does not use it.
+* `tsh`: the [Teleport client](https://gravitational.com/teleport/) for establishing SSH connections to remote Kubernetes clusters, which is not used in this guide.

-Try typing:
+You can type `tele version` to see confirm it is installed:

 ```
 $ tele version